storybookjs/marko/app/server/README.md

 ### Passing parameters to the server

 Many components are likely to be dynamic - responding to parameters that change their content or appearance. `@storybook\server` has two mechanisms for passing those parameters to the server - `params` and `args`.
 Parameters defined in this way are appended to the fetch url as query string parameters.
-The server endpoing is responsible for interpreting those parameters and vary the returned html appropriately
+The server endpoint is responsible for interpreting those parameters and vary the returned html appropriately

 #### Constant parameters with `params`